bfortuner/pytorch-kaggle-starter/README.md

 ## Features

-1. **Experiment management** - Launch experiments from python dictionaries inside jupyter notebooks or python scripts.
+1. **Experiments** - Launch experiments from python dictionaries inside jupyter notebooks or python scripts.
 Attach Visualizers (Visdom, Kibana), Metrics (Accuracy, F2, Loss), or external datastores (S3, Elasticsearch)
 2. **Monitoring** - Track experiments from your phone or web-browser in real-time with Visdom, a lightweight visualization framework from Facebook
 3. **Notifications** - Receive email notifications when experiments complete or fail
 4. **Sharing** - Upload experiments, predictions and ensembles to S3 for other users to download